zabaras/deep-turbulence/docs/source/faq.rst

     Restart training at a checkpoint before your model diverged with :code:`--epoch-start #` parameter.
     Consider increasing gradient clipping, lower learning rate, increasing weight decay, etc. There are a lot of options to play with.
-Which Glow is much more stable than GANs it can still be unstable at points.
+While Glow is much more stable than GANs it can still be unstable at points.

 - **Why are some of the sections of the program not fully documented?**